 Some SEO companies use grey hat tactics, but the best ones don’t.
 The short-term advantage, much like a black hat (and many of these tactics overlap with a black hat), doesn’t make for a long-term business.
 While grey hat might gain you some traffic initially, it won’t last, especially if you get caught out.

 Let’s look at the possible advantages:

 Surge in traffic to a site

 Like anything in life, taking shortcuts to get you where you want to be right now is often the path to failure.
-Great SEO, good content and a well-planned out business, that’s what will give your site the competitive edge in the end.
+Great SEO, good content, and a well-planned business are what will give your site a competitive edge in the end.

 And, if possible, a large budget!